nahimzahur/nahimzahur.github.io/_pages/research.md

 ### [The Morbidity Cost of Air Pollution: Evidence from Consumer Spending in China](https://www.nber.org/papers/w24688 "The Morbidity Cost of Air Pollution: Evidence from Consumer Spending in China")
 with Panle Jia Barwick, Shanjun Li and Deyu Rao, 2018.
-R&R at The Journal of the European Economic Association.

 *NBER Working Paper No. 24688*